shipshapecode/ember-cli-release/README.md

 ## Hooks

 A set of lifecycle hooks exists as a means to inject additional behavior into the release process.
 Lifecycle hooks can be specified in `config/release.js`.
+All hooks can return a thenable that will be resolved before continuing the release process.
+Rejecting a promise returned in a hook will halt the release process and exit with an error.

+Hooks are passed two arguments:

+  - `project` - a reference to the current ember-cli project
+  - `versions` - an object containing tag information, which will always have a `next` property and depending on the strategy you are using, may also have a `latest` property.

 The following lifecycle hooks are available:

 - `beforeCommit`

-  A function to run when the new version has been computed but before the version changes have been committed.
-This is the hook to use if you need to update the version number in additional files besides the standard package.json and bower.json.
-The function is passed `project` and `versions`. `versions` will always have a `next` property and depending on the strategy you are using, may also have a `latest`
+  Called after the new version has been computed and replaced in manifest files but before the changes have been committed.
+Use this hook if you need to update the version number in additional files, or build the project to update dist files.
+Note that this hook runs regardless of whether a commit will be made.

   ###### Example Usage

+  Version replacement:

   ```js
   // config/release.js